Floer theory and topology of $Diff (S^2)$: Introduction

 \section{Introduction}

 The group of orientation preserving diffeomorphisms of $S ^{2} $ has been shown to deformation retract to $SO (3)$ in the classical work of Smale \cite{citeSmaleDiffs}.
 However it seems we are still very far from completely understanding some finer aspects of its topology.
-Consider for example the following elementary question. \begin{question} Let $Diff^{2} (S ^{2} )$ denote the space of orientation preserving diffeomorphisms of $S ^{2} $, with exactly 2, prescribed non-degenerate fixed points (and no others).
-Where non-degenerate means that 1 is not an eigenvalue of the linearization at the fixed point.
-Is this space contractable? \end{question} We expect that the answer is yes, since $Diff^{2} (S ^{2} ) \cap SO (3)$ is just the space $SO ^{2} (3)$ of rotations about a fixed axis, not containing the identity map, and so forms a contractible space.
-And so the intuition behind Smale's, and or somewhat related Moser's argument is indicative that there should be a deformation retraction of $Diff^{2} (S ^{2} ) \cap SO (3)$ onto $SO ^{2} (3)$.
-The tricky point in directly applying Smale's argument (for instance) is that in constructing the deformation retraction one must be careful not to introduce additional fixed points.
+Consider for example the following elementary question. \begin{question} Let $\Diff^{1} (S ^{2} )$ denote the space of orientation preserving diffeomorphisms of $S ^{2} $, with one prescribed non-degenerate fixed point (with possibly other fixed points).
+Here non-degenerate means that 1 is not an eigenvalue of the linearization at the fixed point.
+Is this space contractable? \end{question} We expect that the answer is yes, since $\Diff^{1} (S ^{2} ) \cap SO (3)$ is just the space $SO ^{1} (3)$ of rotations about a fixed axis, not containing the identity map, and so forms a contractible space.
+Moreover Earle and Eells \cite{citeEarleEellsAfiberBundleDescription} prove a somewhat related fact that the space of orientation preserving diffeomorphisms of $S ^{2} $ fixing three points is contractible.

-While we don't address the question above in this note, we shall look at some very closely related questions (in particular involving versions of the space $Diff^{2} (S ^{2} )$ above) using Hamiltonian Floer theory.

-Let denote the subspace of area preserving diffeomorphisms $\phi$ of $S ^{2} $ with isolated, non-degenerate fixed points.
-We may further split $\text{Ham} ^{ndg} (S ^{2} ) $ into components $\text{Ham} (S ^{2}, 2k)$ with $2k \geq 2$, denoting the number of fixed points.
-Note that these components are not connected, and their topological structure seems to be completely unknown.
-We note however that there are natural fibrations

-with the latter denoting the configuration space of unordered points on $S ^{2} $, where points are not allowed to collide.
-While much seems to be known about the topology of the spaces $C _{2k} (S ^{2} ) $, see for example McDuff \cite{citeMcDuffconfigurationspaces}, the fiber may be tricky to understand for higher $k$, although for $k=1$ the fiber is the analogue of the space $Diff ^{2} (S ^{2} ) $, and we expect that it is contractible.